nadia-polikarpova/cse130-web/lectures/07-classes.md

 headerImg: books.jpg
 ---

-## Past two Weeks

-How to *implement* a language?

-- Interpreter
-- Parser
+## Last Week

+The interpreter:

+- How do we *evaluate* a program given its abstract syntax tree (AST)?

 ## Next two Weeks